My Testimony

 I hadn't truly prayed since I was little.
 I had no relationship with God whatsoever.
 But yet, seeing this felt like a stab in the chest.
 I began questioning,

-"Why??
-Why???
+"Why?
+Why??
 Why did this just break my heart so much?
-WHY is it always Jesus that society mocks and hates?
-There are Gods in other religions that DEGRADE women, murder innocent people and hate those who are different from them.
-So why is it always Jesus?"
+WHY is it always Jesus that society ridicules and hates?
+There are Gods in other religions that DEGRADE women and murder innocent people.
+So why is it always Jesus that the world can’t stand?"

-And suddenly - it just clicked.
+And finally - it just clicked.

 I began crying out to God through tears, saying,